CCC-MF/docker-bwHealthCloud/README.md

 for frontend and some work is done based on this projects Dockerfile to create backend images, this project will be deprecated and become a public archive, soon.

+### Frontend
 For frontend docker images, see: https://github.com/CCC-MF/bwhc-frontend/tree/docker-dev

+Images will be build from `docker-dev` branch and rebased on current https://github.com/KohlbacherLab/bwhc-frontend.

+### Backend
 For backend docker images, see: https://github.com/KohlbacherLab/bwHC-REST-API-Gateway

 ## First steps